Arts Infrastructure Grants

 Grant Funding

 Arts Infrastructure Grants are awarded to individual professional artists/arts professionals, ad hoc groups, collectives, organizations and businesses dedicated to building and/or maintaining arts infrastructure in Windsor and Essex County.
-Arts infrastructure projects encourage the development of local art by providing a strong framework of financial, material and/or organizational support to artists and arts organizations.
+Contributors of arts infrastructure add to the longevity of the arts community in Windsor and Essex County.

 The funding provided by these grants may be used to:

-Applicants that meet the eligibility requirements are encouraged to apply.
+Applicants who meet the eligibility requirements are encouraged to apply.

 Eligibility Requirements